adnanmg588/GPU_Scout/README.md

 **Check the Availability of Any Compute Shape Across OCI Regions !**

-Easily find out which regions offer the latest compute shapes, such as VM.Standard.E5.Flex.
+Easily find out which regions offer the latest compute (GPU) shapes.

 GPU_Scout provides the availability status down to the Fault Domain level and automatically relaunches after completing the first query or encountering an error.